 location is rotated from East to West to Middle Tennessee.
 The 2017

 The 2016 Annual Meeting and 50th Anniversary of the Members was in Memphis, TN and it was a great

-City, TN.
-The 2013 Annual Meeting will be back in West
+great meeting.
+The 2017 Annual Meeting will be back in

 March we have a Legislative Rally and Reception in honor of the Members